 GLPS discharges storm water into several local government systems and watersheds.
-The local governments and regional watershed permit groups (including the Looking Glass River Watershed and the Grand River Watershed) have been identified.
-GLPS intends to correspond with these governmental units and regional watershed permit groups.
+Local governments and regional watershed protections organizations, such as the Middle Grand River Organization of Watersheds (MGROW), have been identified.
+GLPS has been and intends to continue to correspond with these governmental units and regional watershed protection organizations.